On the fixed points of the Ruelle operator: Fixed points of bidual actions and uniform ergodicity

-Let us add some comments about the closeness of the image under $(Id-T)$ of the unit ball.
-Since $B(S_R)$ is a dual space, the image of its unit ball under $(Id-T)$ is always closed.
-When the image of the unit ball of $B_0(S_R)$ under $(Id-T)$ is not closed, consider the space then again on $X$, the image of its unit ball under $(Id-T)$ is closed.
-But $X$ is invariant under $T$ and $B_0(S_R)\oplus Fix(T,B(S_R)) \subset X.$ Then we have the following conclusion. \begin{proposition} Let $X$ be as in the discussion above.
-Assume that $X$ satisfies one of the following conditions: \begin{enumerate} \item $X$ is separable. \item $X$ is a Grothendieck space. \item The operator $T:X\rightarrow X$ is mean ergodic. \end{enumerate} Then $T:B(S_R)\rightarrow B(S_R)$ is uniformly ergodic. \end{proposition}
+Let us add some comments about the closeness of the image of the closed unit ball under $(Id-T)$.
+Since $B(S_R)$ is a dual space, the image of its closed unit ball under $(Id-T)$ is always closed.
+When the image of the closed unit ball of $B_0(S_R)$ under $(Id-T)$ is not closed, consider the space then again on $X$, the image of the closed unit ball under $(Id-T)$ is closed.
+But $X$ is invariant under $T$ and $B_0(S_R)\oplus Fix(T,B(S_R)) \subset X.$ Then we have the following result. \begin{proposition} Let $X$ be as in the discussion above.
+Assume that $X$ satisfies one of the following conditions: \begin{enumerate} \item $X$ is separable. \item $X$ is a Grothendieck space. \item The operator $T:X\rightarrow X$ is mean-ergodic. \end{enumerate} Then $T:B(S_R)\rightarrow B(S_R)$ is uniformly ergodic. \end{proposition}

-\begin{proof} If $X$ is separable, since the image of the unit ball under $(Id-T)$ is closed and $\overline{(Id-T)(X)}\subset B_0(S_R)$ then we can apply similar arguments of Theorem \ref{th.kukareko} to show that $T$ is uniformly ergodic.
+\begin{proof} If $X$ is separable, since the image of the closed unit ball under $(Id-T)$ is closed and $\overline{(Id-T)(X)}=B_0(S_R)$ then, as in the proof of Theorem \ref{th.kukareko}, either $T$ is uniformly ergodic or $B_0(S_R)$ contains an isomorphic copy of infinite dimensional dual Banach space.
+But as the proof of Theorem \ref{th.kukareko} shows, $B_0(S_R)$ can not contain such a copy.
+Hence $T$ is uniformly ergodic.